 I’m telling you this so you believe me when I say I know what I am talking about now… because I have to set the record straight.
 So many people don’t understand about Dachshund back issues.
 I would say that 80% – and that’s being conservative – of the people I tell what I’m going to tell you are genuinely surprised.

 Now, I want to be clear that I’m not criticizing anyone for not knowing.
 Like I said, I owned Chester for EIGHT YEARS and still had no idea.
 I just want to help people understand why Dachshunds are prone to back problems, how they can recognize back problems, and what they can do to help prevent them.

 I’m going to give you just the highlights.
-There are two amazing resources online dedicated to information about, and help for, Dachshunds with back problems.
-My personal favorite is the K9BackPack.
-The people who run the site are kind and amazingly supportive.
-If you want to get in-depth information about Dachshund back problems, I highly suggest you check out their website.
+There are two amazing resources online dedicated to information about, and help for, Dachshunds with back problems – Dodgerslist and K9BackPack.
+The people who run these sites are kind and amazingly supportive.
+If you want to get in-depth information about Dachshund back problems, I highly suggest you check out their websites.

 Facts About Dachshund Back Problems

 There are three ways a Dachshund can “hurt their back”:

 - The first is less common – acute injury.
 Acute injury happens when a dog takes a fall, is stepped on, get’s into a car accident, etc.